awslabs/aws-sdk-android-samples/AmazonCognitoAuthDemo/README.md

 # Running this sample

-1. Create Your user pool on the Cognito console
+1. Create your user pool on the Cognito console
    - Follow the steps outlined [here](https://github.com/awslabs/aws-sdk-android-samples/blob/master/AmazonCognitoYourUserPoolsDemo/README.md#running-amazoncognitoyouruserpoolsdemo) to create a user pool.
    - Configure the App Client as follows:
-      - Choose _App client settings_ from the navigation bar on the left-side of the console page.
+      - Choose __App client settings__ from the navigation bar on the left-side of the console page.
-      - Select Cognito User Pool as one of the Enabled Identity Providers.
+      - Select __Cognito User Pool__ as one of the __Enabled Identity Providers__.
-      - Type a callback URL for the Amazon Cognito authorization server to call after users are authenticated.
+      - Type a __callback URL__ for the Amazon Cognito authorization server to call after users are authenticated.
 For the sample app set it to _myapp://_
-      - Set Sign out URL(s) to _myapp://_
+      - Set __Sign out URL(s)__ to _myapp://_
-      - You can enable both the Authorization code grant and the Implicit code grant under Allowed OAuth flows.
+      - You can enable both the __Authorization code grant__ and the __Implicit code grant__ under __Allowed OAuth flows__.
-      - Unless you specifically want to exclude one, select the check boxes for all of the Allowed OAuth scopes.
+      - Unless you specifically want to exclude one, select the check boxes for all of the __Allowed OAuth scopes__.
-      - Choose Save changes.
+      - Choose __Save changes__.
    - Configure a user pool domain
       - On the Domain name page, type a domain prefix that's available.
       - Make a note of the complete domain address.
-      - Choose Save changes.
+      - Choose __Save changes__.

-2. Download and import the AmazonCognitoYourUserPoolsDemo project into your Android Studio
+2. Download and import the AmazonCognitoAuthDemo project into your Android Studio
    - From the Welcome screen, click on "_Import project_".
-   - Browse to the AAmazonCognitoAuthDemo directory and click OK.
+   - Browse to the AmazonCognitoAuthDemo directory and click OK.
    - Accept requests to add Gradle to the project.
-   - If the SDK reports missing Android SDK packages (such as Build Tools or the Android API package), import AWS SDK.
+   - If the SDK reports missing Android SDK packages (such as Build Tools or the Android API package), import relevant Android SDKs.

 3. Modify the demo to run it on your user pool.
    - Open the file [strings.xml](app/src/main/res/values/strings.xml) file.